The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Proof of Theorem : Polyhomogeneous nonlinearities

 \section{Proof of Theorem~\ref{thm: polyhom nonlinearities}: Polyhomogeneous nonlinearities}

 In this section, we prove Theorem~\ref{thm: polyhom nonlinearities} that investigates the unique determination of polyhomogeneous nonlinearities of finite order from the related DN map.
 Hence, for $j=1,2$, we assume that the nonlinearity $g_j$ is given by \eqref{power} with coefficients $(\alpha^{(j)}_k)_{1\leq k\leq L}\subset L^{\infty}(\Omega_T)$ and exponents $(r_k)_{1\leq k\leq L}\subset (0,\infty)$ satisfying \ref{A4}.
 The proof, as those presented in \cite[Section 4.2]{LTZ2} and \cite[Section 5.2]{LTZ1}, relies on the first order linearization of the PDE.
+We also mention the works \cite{griesmaier2022inverse,kow2025inverse}, which apply implicit linearization techniques to study inverse problems for nonlinear PDEs.
 In contrast to \cite[Section 5.2]{LTZ1}, we deal in this manuscript with a finite sum of homogeneous functions in $\tau$, which allows us to iteratively lower the order of the polyhomogeneous nonlinearity.
 In this way, we can reduce the number of unknown quantities from $L$ to one, namely $\alpha_L$.
-The determination of $\alpha_L$ is established through techniques that were already introduced in \cite[Section 4.2]{LTZ2}.\\
+The determination of $\alpha_L$ is established through techniques that were already introduced in \cite[Section 4.2]{LTZ2}.

+The proof proceeds as follows.
+We first analyze the asymptotic expansion of solutions to the semilinear nonlocal MGT equation with respect to a small parameter $\varepsilon$ appearing in the exterior data $\varepsilon \varphi$ (see Claim~6.1).
+This allows us to apply a first-order linearization argument and to establish the unique determination of the linear potential $q$.

+Next, exploiting the structure of the polyhomogeneous nonlinearity together with the Runge approximation property (Proposition~4.3), we recover $\alpha_1$ in $\Omega_T$, and then determine $\alpha_k$ for $k=2,\dots,L-1$ inductively.
+Finally, using the homogeneity of the last term $\alpha_L |\tau|^{r_L}\tau$ and the argument developed in \cite[Section~4.2]{LTZ2}, we uniquely determine $\alpha_L$.

 Before turning our attention to the proof of Theorem~\ref{thm: polyhom nonlinearities}, let us show that any polyhomogeneous nonlinearity $g$ of order $L$, with coefficients $(\alpha_k)_{1\le k\leq L}\subset L^{\infty}(\Omega_T)$ and exponents $(r_k)_{1\le k\leq L}\subset (0,\infty)$, satisfies the properties \ref{prop f}--\ref{prop f growth} of Theorem \ref{wellnonlinear}.
 First of all, note that for any $r> 0$, we have